NEWS AND NOTES – DECEMBER BRINGS OPPORTUNITY

-This month marks the 20th anniversary of the Wreaths Across America Program which was started in 1992 with the donation and laying of 5000 Christmas wreaths in the Arlington National Cemetery by Morrill Worcester.
-Though the program initially started as the Arlington Wreath Program, recent years has seen it cultivate into a nationwide project.
+This December marks the 19th anniversary of the Wreaths Across America Program which was started in 1992 with the donation and laying of 5000 Christmas wreaths in the Arlington National Cemetery by Morrill Worcester.
+Though the program initially started as the Arlington Wreath Program, recent years have seen it cultivate into a nationwide project.

-This year the program has set a goal of providing wreaths to over 600 veteran’s cemeteries across the United States.
-The goal of 600 veteran cemeteries represents nearly a 50% increase from the 425 cemeteries which received wreaths in 2010.
-Of those 600 cemeteries, it is estimated that more than 400,000 wreaths will be placed on gravestones and will include the assistance of over 150,000 volunteers.
-The wreath laying officially takes place on the second Saturday in December, which this year falls on the 10th.
+This year the program has set a goal of providing wreaths to over 425 veterans cemeteries across the United States.
+The goal of 425 veteran cemeteries represents nearly a 50% increase from the 300 cemeteries which received wreaths in 2008.
+Of those 300 cemeteries, more than 100,000 wreaths were placed on gravestones and included the assistance of over 60,000 volunteers.
+The wreath laying officially takes place on the second Saturday in December, which this year falls on the 11th.

 An extremely important part of Wreaths Across America project is to reach out to kids across the country each year and to stress the importance of “Remembering, Honoring and Teaching” about the fallen servicemen and women who have served their country so faithfully.
-The themes are Remember the fallen, Honor those who serve including their families who sacrifice, and Teach our children the cost of the freedoms we enjoy each day.
 Through their webpage, Wreaths Across America provides a number of educational programs directed at middle school students.
 One of the programs is the Million Memories Project which seeks to preserve the memory of veterans as a way to remember their lives and teach future generations the value and cost of the freedoms that they enjoy.
-Additional information about the Wreaths Across America Project or their educational programs can be found at www.wreathsacrossamerica.org.
+Additional information about the Wreaths Across America Project or their educational programs can be found a www.wreathsacrossamerica.org.

-If you have any questions regarding the Wreaths Across America Project or would like more information on being a blood donor please don’t hesitate to contact either my Capitol or District office.
+If you have any questions regarding the Texas Appliance Mail-In Rebate Program or the Wreaths Across America Project please don’t hesitate to contact either my Capitol or District office.
 My offices are available at any time to assist with questions, concerns or comments (Capitol Office, 512-463-0672; District Office, 361-949-4603).